 This is a big decision for you and your pension partner (if you have one).
 An independent financial advisor can help you determine what is most important for you right now while also balancing your need to save for retirement.
 Be cautious when you’re choosing an advisor, as some are paid on a commission basis when you buy products.
 While this may not always cause a conflict of interest in their advice to you, it’s something to be aware of.

 While every member’s situation is different, consider these factors that may impact your decision.

 - How many teaching years do you have left?

 - How comfortable are you in investing your own retirement income?

 - Is it important that your pension partner is taken care of in the event of your death during your retirement years?

 - Do you have access to other forms of retirement income and will it be enough to last you through your retirement years?

 As always, we are here to help answer any questions that you may have.
 We do not act as financial advisors, but understanding the plan rules and workplace pensions are an important part of the decision-making process.
-You can contact us by email or phone.
-There are also a number of articles on our website about vesting, withdrawing from the plan, and purchasing service that might be helpful to you.
-You can look for those below.
+You can schedule an appointment with us in your MyPension account.
+There are also a number of articles on our website about vesting, withdrawing from the plan, and purchasing service that might be helpful to you, some of which are listed below.

 Detailed eligibility rules and the process to apply to withdraw your funds is provided in the Terminating Your Contract link below.